freewayprojects/linux-server-initial-setup-guide/README.md

 ## Check the server clock

 In the server installation the server BIOS clock should have been set correctly.
 It is very important that the server clock is correct as well.
+The package managers, logging tools, certificates etc rely on the server time clock being correct.

+### Checking the server datetime clock

+#### Debian, Ubuntu, SLES, RH, Centos

 On most Linux servers the date and time can be checked by running the date command.

 ~~~
 server1admin@server1:~$ date